YunMai-SPS/DATA609_homework/Yun_Mai_hw11_12.md

 **Solution:**

-When the demand higher than offer might argue for such a policy because back ordering will decrease the revenue.
-Such a policy can reduce storage costs.
-But costs should also be assigned to stock-outs because the sales may decrease when the commodity is out of stock.
-The decrease of sales because of stock-outs will be assigned to cost.
+When the demand higer than offer, the company may use back ordering policy to retain the customers.Such a policy can reduce storage costs.
+But costs should also be assigned to stock-outs because the sales or revenue within a certain period of time will decrease when the commodity is out of stock.
+In addition, the stock-out may make the custormers irate or disappointed thus causes the cost of lost of future profit from customers or loss of goodwill.

-The following notation are used for constructing the model:
+The following notations are assigned to the cost of stock-outs:

 s = storage costs per item per day

+w = loss of goodwill cost per day

+Some other notations are used for constructing the model:

-d = handling and delivery cost in dollars per sale
+h = handling fee in dollars per sale

-l = loss of goodwill cost

 r = demand rate of the item per day